GaetanoPiazzolla/gaetanopiazzolla.github.io/_posts/2024-16-05-compose-testcont.md

 }
 {% endhighlight %}

-The central part of tests is in the _AbstractIntegrationTest_ class, that all Integration Tests should extend:
+The central part of tests is in the _AbstractIntegrationTest_ class, which all Integration Tests should extend:

 {% highlight java %}
 @ExtendWith(SpringExtension.class)